HeyMaslo/maslo-persona/README.md

 // or manually update it every frame persona.step();

-// resize (not really required by now, but may be so in future) persona.resize();
+// resize – react to screen dimensions changes (not really required by now, but may be so in future) persona.resize();

 // Working with Persona itself: